 Understand the Process and Know Where You are Going

-The interview is made of five distinct parts that reveal specific information about the candidate and the job:
+The interview consists of five distinct parts that reveal specific information about the candidate and the job:

 • Introduction: Tell your story.

-• Qualification: Your education, certifications, and skills are examined.
+• Qualification: Review your education, certifications, and skills.

 • Exploration: An examination of a job’s particular demands.